7 problems that an IWMS can solve

 With dedicated software, teams can understand the space needs of their organisation, capture real-time data with sensors and IoT devices, make better decisions about workplace layouts, model move scenarios, and execute changes.
 Integration of software means connections can be made between IWMS software and existing desk booking solutions to effectively manage hot desking and hybrid working.

 Security features such as zone access restriction measures and easy check in/out capabilities mean teams can manage permissions and track space usage, while measurement functionalities such as data capture around space utilisation trends, and pattern change notifications mean space can be used to meet the needs of staff and occupiers.

 2. Strain on helpdesks

 With an IWMS solution, occupants can submit requests through a self-service portal.
-Facilities managers can then prioritise and action requests, taking the strain off helpdesk and contact centre operatives and allowing them to focus on more complex or specialist cases.
+Facilities managers can then prioritise and action requests, taking the strain off helpdesk and contact center operatives, and allowing them to focus on more complex or specialist cases.

-Customer service is improved as occupants can manage their communication around their own schedule instead of contact centre opening hours, have instant access to their own accounts and requests are sent direct to facilities managers, streamlining the process and minimising the risk of input errors and costly mistakes.
+Customer service is improved as occupants can manage their communication around their own schedule instead of contact center opening hours, have instant access to their own accounts, and requests are sent direct to facilities managers, streamlining the process, and minimising the risk of input errors and costly mistakes.

 3. Bad project oversight

 Project management plays a key role in the real estate management lifecycle but many organisations do not have tight enough control over their project planning and capital expenditure, resulting in such consequences as project cost overruns, schedule delays and sustainability risks.
 Organisations require comprehensive project management capabilities that can streamline processes, help boost operational efficiency, and give them visibility and overall control over capital project planning and expenditure.